 Local residents depend heavily on the resources of the Darby Volunteer Fire Department.
 The Darby Volunteer Fire Department is an independent entity funded by a voter approved tax levy.
 The district area mirrors the Darby School District.
 The Town of Darby contracts with the Department for fire protection for Town residents.
 Because of the constant danger to life and property posed by the threat of fire, it is imperative that the community maintain fire equipment in operable condition and that it enlist the services of reliable, capable individuals for times of fire emergencies.
-In times, when property values and building replacement costs are growing at alarming rates, the value of the local fire department services are becoming more and more obvious.
-Also, we are constantly reminded of the benefits of the department for the safety of the local population, both in terms of performance in time of immediate need for fire prevention through safety education programs.
+Town benefits from the fire department for the safety of the local population, both in terms of performance in time of immediate need for fire prevention and through safety education programs.

-Since the Fire Department is a necessary part of all communities, whether they are experiencing population growth or decline, it is important that local officials and others directly involved in the planning process become aware of the types of services that are available.
+Since the Fire Department is a necessary part of all communities, whether they are experiencing population growth or decline, it is important that local officials and others directly involved in the planning process maintain communication with fire officials to understand current services provided.
 The Darby Fire department is located at 500 N Main St.